HL7/fhircast-docs/docs/specification/STU1.md

 ## Event Notification Errors

+All standard events are defined outside of the base FHIRcast specification in the [Event Catalog](../../events) with the single exception of the infrastructural `syncerror` event.

-If the subscriber cannot follow the context of the event, for instance due to an error or a deliberate choice to not follow a context, the subscriber MAY respond with a 'sync-error' event.
+If the subscriber cannot follow the context of the event, for instance due to an error or a deliberate choice to not follow a context, the subscriber MAY respond with a 'syncerror' event.
 The Hub MAY use these events to track synchronization state and MAY also forward these events to other subscribers of the same topic.

 ### Event Notification Error Example